mateuscgodoy/cs50-final-proj/public/rules.md

 ## Game Mechanics

 > **TLDR**: There will be 15 multiple choice questions on increasing difficulty, answer all of them correctly to win the highest amount of points.
 Answer a question wrong and the game is over.
-Lifelines are 1 time boosting actions to help answering the current question.

 The game starts with a "Setup" phase, where players will decide the following attributes:
 * **Username**